Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 ---
-title: "Assessment: For loops"
+_db_id: 712
 content_type: topic
+ready: true
+title: 'Assessment: For loops'
-topic_needs_review: True
+topic_needs_review: true
 ---

 Many people do pattern matching instead of understanding.
 Here are some common things that will be tested